October 31, 2009, Archikulture Digest, a blog on Ink19, reviewed Bride of Wildenstein – The Musical was reviewed during it’s run in Orlando.

-More from the Archikulture Digest review by Carl F. Gauze:
+More from Carl F. Gauze:

 So your billionaire trophy husband lost interest in you and now he prefers pooping diapers to Big Game hunting inside your tights – what’s a society girl to do?
 If you’re Jocelyn Wildenstein, you get more surgery than Michael Jackson and end up looking like a stray cat in a burn ward.
 The draggy Marsian picked up the story and ran with it like she’s the reincarnates Weekly World News.
 She transforms this cautionary tale into one person mixed media show, suitable for all mature Fringe Festival audiences.
 This unique piece of musical performance art is part of this year’s rather smallish Orlando Puppet Festival, and appears in conjunction with Macabre Vignettes art exhibit at the Cameo Theatre.
 Arriving late, I didn’t get the full effect of Macabre Vignettes, but I recommend the 8 foot metallic creature munching canaries out of a cage, and the combination Chem lab / Goth bar in the back.
 Other interesting sculptures and paintings adorn the walls, but this twisted puppet show is the main attraction.